Imposta posizione attuale

-The Velveteen Rabbit is stylishly decorated with funky wallpapers, antique-looking chairs, and exposed light bulbs hanging from the ceiling, providing dim lighting.
+The Velveteen Rabbit is a quirky craft cocktail bar in Las Vegas.
+The interiors are stylishly decorated with funky wallpapers, antique-looking chairs, and exposed light bulbs hanging from the ceiling, providing dim lighting.
 It's located in the Arts District of Las Vegas, so you're likely to find a more local crowd.
-They work to bring in local artists and performers to liven up the space.
-They serve beautifully presented cocktails and also have a good selection of beer on tap.
+Along with refreshing cocktails, The Velveteen Rabbit serves a range of draft beers and bottled beers.
+It also brings in local artists and performers to liven up the space.

 An island escape exists just a few blocks west of the Las Vegas strip.
 Frankie's Tiki Room offers a menu of original rum drinks and is decked out in beautiful tiki carvings.
 Moreover, the island beach decor makes Frankie's more than just a place to order up a drink - it is an experience.
 Open 24 hours a day, Frankie's offers unique drinks that, for an additional price, can be ordered in souvenir mugs.
 Check out the store for mugs, t-shirts, and more.